Monday, December 18, 2023

 Elite higher education institutions are at the center of the scrutiny of higher education, which was demonstrated during the House Committee hearings on anti-semitism.
 Derek Bok's book, Attacking the Elites, is one of several critiques that warrant consideration of how elitism plays out in an era of populism.
 Steve Mintz equated elite higher education's dilemma to that of a Greek tragedy saying that privileged institutions need to "recenter themselves and to declare, quite boldly, that their purpose is to produce global citizens who serve the world... to ensure that those fortunate enough to attend or teach at an elite university are respectful and are able to interact civilly in a world of discord."

 Although 2023 represented some return to stability after the 2020-21 pandemic, there are numerous issues that will challenge higher education leadership in 2024 and beyond.
-With the likelihood of continuing, and perhaps escalating, dissension about higher education, clearly asserting the values of a university will be paramount.
-Presidents serve many constituents as they navigate defining and communicating the education value proposition and helping oversight boards thing strategically is critical.
+With the likelihood of continuing, and perhaps escalating, dissension about higher education, clearly asserting the values of a university will be paramount and support from Boards will be pivotal.
+Presidents serve many constituents as they navigate defining and communicating the education value proposition and helping oversight boards think strategically is critical.
 Dan Edelstein's opinion was that the essential values include that universities are places of learning, they are places to distinguish fact from fabrication, learning comes from interaction with others, and orthodoxy has no place here.
 Edelstein's advice might be useful to higher education Presidents who expressed confidence in their own institutions but uncertainty about higher education in general.
 The annual Provosts' survey identified the need for AI policy, concerns about free speech, DEI, and several other areas as their top concerns.

 Wednesday, December 6, 2023